 The Bachelor in Business Studies specializing in European Management consists of 180 European Credits (ECTS) and takes 3 or 4 academic years of 9 months of full-time studies to complete (up to 9 – 12 quarters respectively), depending on the chosen study track and intensiveness.
 Total contact hours amount to 1800.
 Courses are scheduled between Monday and Friday, between 9am at the earliest and 7pm at the latest and are taught entirely in English. [+]

 The Bachelor in Business Studies specializing in European Management consists of 180 European Credits (ECTS) and takes 3 or 4 academic years of 9 months of full-time studies to complete (up to 9 – 12 quarters respectively), depending on the chosen study track and intensiveness.
 Total contact hours amount to 1800.
 Courses are scheduled between Monday and Friday, between 9am at the earliest and 7pm at the latest and are taught entirely in English.
 Program structure There are two study tracks available, the American study track and the European study track.
 Depending on the chosen track, the program intensiveness will vary, allowing students to study at their own preferred pace.
 American Study Track: 15 Course credits per quarter 15 contact hours per week 30 study hours per week European study track: 20 Course credits per quarter 20 Contact hours per week 40 Study hours per week Program starting dates Because of the modular design and flexibility of the program, students can start their studies in October, January, April, July, and August.
 The Bachelor program is offered at all campuses.
 Course requirements (with optional minor) Specialization Courses (minor) 20 credits / 4 courses Electives 160 credits / 32 courses Minors are considered as secondary specializations during undergraduate studies and form fundamental component of the complete study program, offering a wide range of specialization courses.
 Several minors are available.
-Specialization courses in European Management: UGSCEM101 - International Business (5) UGSCEM102 - European Business Law (5) UGSCEM103 - International Economics (5) UGSCEM104 - European Institutions (5) UGSCEM105 - Innovation (5) UGSCEM106 - The European Business Environment (5) UGSCEM107 - Global Sourcing and Logistics (5) UGSCEM108 - European Integration (5) UGSCEMRP - Research Project in European Management (5) Undergraduate courses are divided into 2 main categories: core courses and specialization courses.
-Electives can be any course that is offered at the undergraduate level.
-Admission For admission, students are required to have obtained a high school diploma (or equivalent, or higher) and be proficient in English.
-When applying, please adhere to the application procedures and guidelines.
-Students who have obtained a high school diploma of less than 12 years of secondary education should first complete a foundation program.
-Please consult an admissions advisor.... [-]
+SPECIALIZATION COURSES IN EUROPEAN MANAGEMENT Level 200 UGSCEM201 - International Business (5) UGSCEM202 - European Business Law (5) UGSCEM203 - International Economics (5) UGSCEM204 - European Institutions (5) UGSCEM205 - Innovation (5) UGSCEM206 - The European Business Environment (5) UGSCEM207 - Global Sourcing and Logistics (5) UGSCEM208 - European Integration (5) Contemporary Cases in European Management (5) Research Project in European Management (5) Level 400 Capstone Project in European Management (5) Admission requirements - proficiency in the English language (refer to the admission section for further details) - high school diploma that allows access to higher education in the country of origin Students who are 17 or older who have completed less than 12 years of formal education and who do not hold a high school diploma that allows access to higher education in the country of origin should earn up to an additional 60 credits in the Undergraduate Foundation program.
+Refer to the undergraduate program requirements for further details. e.g. Students who wish to earn a Bachelor degree and who are required to complete the Undergraduate Foundation program will need to earn 60 + 180 credits. [-]